cveraszto/scrypy-scripts/README.md

 ## Scrcpy Multi-Device USB scripts

-Simple utilities for managing and controlling multiple Android devices over USB using scrcpy and ADB.
+Simple scripts for managing scrypy window of devices (phones, tablets) over USB.
+Cropping is optimised for ichessone App running to just show the board.
+Scaling should be unticked in the App to avoid the jumping of the board.

-Contents
+## Contents

 This repository includes one script for 3 environments: # scrypy-scripts
 ```bash